 Fighting the climate crisis requires collective action, aka big businesses, brands, and YOU.
+In this article, we’ll be introducing 10 mission-driven startups that promote people and the planet through their brands and ethical marketing strategies.

 From reducing your carbon footprint to diverting food waste, small actions can lead to big difference.
 Fortunately, there are plenty of startups, tech companies, and applications to enable you in your journey.